ottonello/mr_summarize_bot/README.md

 # Description

-This is a simple Slack bot that listens to messages in a channel, and when it finds a (single) message linking to a Gitlab MR, it will send the MR contents to OpenAI and post back a summary of the MR as a reply to the original message.
+This is a simple Slack bot that listens to messages in a channel, and when it finds a (single) message linking to a Gitlab MR or a diff between tags, it will send the contents to OpenAI and post back a summary of changes as a reply to the original message.

 ### Requirements ###